 Losing a large amount of weight rapidly could indicate that you're losing water weight or lean tissue, rather than fat.
 In some situations, however, faster weight loss can be safe if it's done in a healthy way.
 For example, some diets include an initiation phase to help you jump-start your weight loss, including the South Beach Diet and the Mayo Clinic Diet.

 The South Beach Diet, while mainly directed at weight loss, may promote certain healthy changes.
-Research shows that following a long-term eating plan that's rich in healthy carbohydrates and dietary fats can improve your health.
+Research shows that following a long-term eating plan that's rich in healthy carbohydrates and dietary fats, such as whole grains, unsaturated fats, vegetables and fruits, can improve your health.
 For example, lower carbohydrate diets with healthy fats may improve your blood cholesterol levels.